davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 tectonics [e.g. @Liu2010; @Chapman2012].
-The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005], and suggests an explanation for the lack of large-volume magmatism associated with this slab window.
+The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005], and suggests an explanation for the lack of large-volume magmatism associated with the Pacific--Farallon slab window.

 ## Geodynamic implausibility of the Neogene stalled slab {#sec:stalled-slab-bad}